msuiche/LiveCloudKd/README.md

 LiveCloudKd /y C:\Microsoft\WinDBG
 ```

-4. If previous result is not success, try to run kd.exe from same folder
+4. If previous result is not successfully, LiveCloudKd tries to run kd.exe from same folder.

 Performance comparison with LiveKd from Sysinternals Suite, at the time of release (LiveCloudKd is more performance: about 1000 times using ReadInterfaceHvmmDrvInternal interface):